 Ask for help!

 If you can see that your student is failing to achieve in a particular area, there’s no problem with seeking the guidance of another coach, who may be able to give you advice on how to best educate in a particular area.

 Additionally, don’t be afraid to ring up your Primary Centre if you’ve got any worries!
 A good Primary Centre will have no problems answering questions and offering advice.
 There is no such thing as a stupid question and the training should cover a lot of the basics.

 Want to learn more about how to best support your students?
-Join us at Clinical Coach Congress 2020!
+Join us at Clinical Coach Congress!

-Clinical Coach Congress (Monday 16-Tuesday 17 March) is the largest event of its kind, dedicated exclusively to supporting clinical coaches that are training student veterinary nurses in practice.
+Clinical Coach Congress is the largest event of its kind, dedicated exclusively to supporting clinical coaches that are training student veterinary nurses in practice.

 During the congress you will be able to listen to a jam packed timetable of relevant talks, as well as gain lots of best practice information and tips on coaching/mentoring your student.
-Not only this, but attending both days of congress achieves 12 hours of CPD!
-Download the full event agenda here
+Not only this, you will gain valuable CPD hours!

 Clinical Coach Congress may be particularly useful if you’re new to the role of a clinical coach and looking for some guidance, or if you’re more experienced and looking to develop your role further and discuss ideas with fellow clinical coaches.